PaulskPt/inky_frame_image_gallery_sd_mod/README.md

 Although this example is not using WiFi, I ran into a memory error at line 26 with the command: `j = jpegdec.JPEG(disp)`.
 My solution: I created a `version 2`of this example in which I removed the functions: `Disp_files()`and `Disp_file_list()`.
 Removed a part in function `setup()`.
 I 'hard-coded' the list of ten image files into the script.
 The Connection LED (in the script named `conn_led`) is used to blink the number of times equal to the current group number, after one of the external buttons have been pressed.

+KNOWN PROBLEMS:

+The interrupt based button presses (from the external M5Stack Double Button device) are not handled when the Inky Frame is powered from battery and went into sleep mode after loading an image.
+I'm trying to solve this issue.

 License: MIT (see LICENSE file)